-UK urged to suspend imports from Chinese 'prison camps'
+UK urged to suspend cotton imports from northwest China over 'Uighur Muslim slave labour' fears

 The World Uyghur Congress (UWC) and the Global Legal Action Network (GLAN) said in a letter to the UK government on Thursday that there was "overwhelming evidence" that the cotton manufactured in Xinjiang for brands such as H&M, Ikea, Uniqlo and Muji were made in Uighur "prison camps".